MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/datetime-addfunction.md

 ---
 # datetime_add()

-Calculates a new [datetime](./scalar-data-types/datetime.md) from a specified period multiplied by a specified amount, added to a specified [datetime](./scalar-data-types/datetime.md).
+Calculates a new [datetime](./scalar-data-types/datetime.md) from a specified period multiplied by a specified amount, added or subtracted to a specified [datetime](./scalar-data-types/datetime.md).

 ## Syntax